-If you're looking for a great, affordable guitar that is a little bit different, check out vintage Aria guitars.
-Aria is a great company that has a long, interesting history and has produced some fantastic instruments throughout the years.
-This article will introduce you to Aria instruments, and then highlight some of the most popular vintage Aria guitars that have been produced over the years.
+If you're looking for an excellent, affordable guitar that is unique, vintage Aria guitars might just be what you need.
+Aria is a superb company that has a long, interesting history, and it has produced fantastic instruments throughout the years.

 The Aria Story